openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### publicationdate
 _Type: String &bull; Cardinality: ONE_

 Main date of the research product: typically the publication or issued date.
-In case of a research result with different versions with different dates, the date of the result is selected as the most frequent well-formatted date.
+In case of a research product with different versions with different dates, the date of the research product is selected as the most frequent well-formatted date.
 If not available, then the most recent and complete date among those that are well-formatted.
-For statistics, the year is extracted and the result is counted only among the result of that year.
+For statistics, the year is extracted and the research product is counted only among the research products of that year.
 Example: Pre-print date: 2019-02-03, Article date provided by repository: 2020-02, Article date provided by Crossref: 2020, OpenAIRE will set as date 2019-02-03, because it’s the most recent among the complete and well-formed dates.
-If then the repository updates the metadata and set a complete date (e.g. 2020-02-12), then this will be the new date for the result because it becomes the most recent most complete date.
+If then the repository updates the metadata and set a complete date (e.g. 2020-02-12), then this will be the new date for the research product because it becomes the most recent most complete date.
 However, if OpenAIRE then collects the pre-print from another repository with date 2019-02-03, then this will be the “winning date” because it becomes the most frequent well-formatted date.

 ```json
 "publicationdate": "2021-03-18"